LucidtechAI/las-docs/getting-started/dev/cli.md

 ## Set ground truth of document

 When uploading data that will be used for training and evaluation, we need to provide a ground truth.
+(TTNote: Consider removing this note on why ground truth is needed as this was mentioned earlier, and/or perhaps add a link here to the relevant section under 'documents.')
 We can then use the optional parameters `--ground-truth-path` or `--ground-truth-fields`.
+(TTNote: Consider whether these parameters should be mentioned in the earlier 'documents' section.)

 ```bash
 >> $ las documents create invoice.pdf --ground-truth-path ground_truth.json